hartwigmedical/actin/algo/README.md

 HAS_HISTORY_OF_AUTOIMMUNE_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 417 HAS_HISTORY_OF_CARDIAC_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 114 HAS_HISTORY_OF_CARDIOVASCULAR_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 1287
+HAS_HISTORY_OF_CENTRAL_NERVOUS_SYSTEM_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 331
 HAS_HISTORY_OF_GASTROINTESTINAL_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 77
 HAS_HISTORY_OF_IMMUNE_SYSTEM_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 2914
 HAS_HISTORY_OF_VASCULAR_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 178